portablestew/expert-among-us/README.md

 - `--max-changes INTEGER`: Maximum context changes to use (default: 10)
 - `--users TEXT`: Filter by commit authors (comma-separated)
 - `--files TEXT`: Filter by file paths (comma-separated)
-- `--amogus`: Enable Among Us mode (task is performed as a crewmate)
+- `--amogus`: Enable Among Us mode (the expert is a crewmate.. or are they?)
-- `--temperature FLOAT`: LLM temperature for generation (0.0-1.0, default: 0.7)
+- `--temperature FLOAT`: LLM temperature for generation (0.0-1.0, default: 0.7), if the provider supports it

 **LLM Provider Selection:**
-The `--llm-provider` argument is **required** for all prompt commands.
+By default, the system auto-detects an available provider.
+You can explicitly specify a provider with `--llm-provider`.
 Each provider requires specific environment variables:
+- `auto`: Auto-detect available provider (default)
 - `openai`: Requires `OPENAI_API_KEY`
 - `openrouter`: Requires `OPENROUTER_API_KEY`
 - `ollama`: Uses default endpoint at `http://127.0.0.1:11434/v1` (override with `--base-url-override`)